SystemFw/blog/content/posts/tailrec.md

 ### Simplification

-The first transformation we can apply is _inlining_, i.e. replacing each name with its definition.
-This is safe to do because even though the algorithm is conceptually evolving variables, it's expressed as immutable transformations for which inlining can always be done without changing behaviour.
+Ok, now onto simplifying our implementation: the first transformation we can apply is _inlining_, i.e. replacing each name with its definition.This is safe to do because even though the algorithm is conceptually evolving variables, it's expressed as immutable transformations for which inlining can always be done without changing behaviour.
 As an example:
 ```scala
 go(..., currentNext, ...)
 // but: